FOSSEE/scilab_lab_migration/README.txt

-Lab Migration project for IIT Bombay written in Drupal 6
+Lab Migration project for FOSSEE, IIT Bombay written in Drupal 7